-We applaud and strongly support the Call to Action for developers to advance human-centered design, as this concept captures usability for all users (including consumers) and goes beyond the traditional thinking often limited to providers (J3.4).
+We applaud and strongly support the Call to Action for developers to advance humancentered design, as this concept captures usability for all users (including consumers) and goes beyond the traditional thinking often limited to providers (J3.4).
 We are delighted to see proposed efforts to make this information truly usable and useful to consumers through the provision of electronic health information to consumers in languages other than English and through accommodations for varying levels of literacy.
+Efforts to make consumer-facing technologies more accessible and usable should also consider the specific technical requirements that would make health IT accessible to users with visual, mobility, print and other disabilities.

-Finally, we commend the proposal urging industry guidance on the exchange of unstructured data like physician notes (J3.7) and hope that this envisioned exchange reaches individuals as well as providers.
+Finally, we commend the proposal urging industry guidance on the exchange of unstructured data such as physician notes (J3.7) and hope that this envisioned exchange reaches individuals as well as providers.
 This type of information is essential to helping individuals better manage their health and care and partner more robustly with providers.